saifabusaleh/clipboard-history-extension/README.md

 Extension to save history of copied text in browser.

+it saves each item copied on the clipboard allowing you access to any of those items at any time later.

 ## Getting started
 1. Turn on developer mode on chrome extensions page
 2. Click Load unpacked, and then load the directory of the project